autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 ### ASM Stabilization Contract

 The contract implementing the CDP-based stabilization mechanism for the Auton.
 Auton is borrowed against Collateral Token using a Collateralized Debt Position (CDP) mechanism.
-The Stabilization Contract manages CDP's throughout the lifecycle, from initial borrowing through repayment and liquidation scenarios.
+The Stabilization Contract manages CDPs throughout the lifecycle, from initial borrowing through repayment and liquidation scenarios.
 Collateral Token is deposited into a CDP to borrow Auton.
-Auton is brought in and out of circulation on an Autonity network as CDP's are opened and closed.
+Auton is brought in and out of circulation on an Autonity network as CDPs are opened and closed.

 The contract provides primitives for stabilization configuration, CDP calculations, and CDP lifecycle management.
 The contract stores [protocol parameter](/reference/protocol/) setting the configuration of the stabilisation mechanism’s Collateralised Debt Position (CDP).
 Per the Autonity Protocol Contract, ACU protocol parameters are initialised at network [genesis](/reference/genesis/).